 So, when I'm seeking inspiration, I don't flip open a cookbook and make whatever I land on.
 No, I look through several to see if I find common themes.
 I look for interesting combinations that speak to me, and I think about what else I can do with them.
 Then I go to the supermarket and see what's possible given what's available.

 It's also fun to revisit older cookbooks and see how you've grown.
 One of the first serious cookbooks I ever purchased was Esquire's Eat Like a Man.
 I got it because I had used a chili recipe that Bryan Voltaggio did for the magazine to great success.
 Despite the eye-roll-worthy name, it's a great cookbook and designed beautifully.

 When I first got it, I found that I was only willing to cook a few of the recipes.
 Many of them, despite being rated an “easy” difficulty level, seemed daunting and sometimes a little strange.
 I picked it up for the first time in a long while and found that there were more interesting dishes than I remembered.

 I also realized that, now, I could cook most of them without any trouble.
 My girlfriend even got some amusement over the fact that I had no idea who Tom Colicchio was when I originally got it but was excited some four years later to see he had written the foreward.
 It was a great illustration of how far I've come.

 If you're stuck in a culinary rut, ditch Google, pick up a book and try grocery shopping without a detailed plan.
 You might surprise yourself.

-Now if you'll excuse me, I need to ponder a goat cheese and heirloom tomato ravioli dish I've been working on for a while.
+Now if you'll excuse me, I need to ponder a goat cheese and caramelized onion ravioli dish I've been working on for a while.
 Some day it might even make it to the Recipes section!